microbit-carlos/microbit-bird-activity/docs/index.md

 But first, let's make sure we can find where things are.

-We tried to make the contents of this website easy to find, but if something is missing or hard to find look around for one of the micro:bit helpers and we'll be happy to help with anything :)
+We tried to make the contents of this website easy to find, but if something is missing, hard to find, or broken, please look around for one of the micro:bit helpers and we'll be happy to help with anything and update the website.

 In short: